What is Bear POWER?

 The Bear POWER program model has been developed using best practices derived from the Think College inclusive postsecondary model and working with a collaborative team of faculty and staff at Missouri State University.

-The program starts in spring semester and extends five full semesters, not including summer, with graduation in May.
+The program starts in fall semester and extends five full semesters, not including summer.
 Each cohort will include up to ten students.

 Bear POWER is highly focused on maintaining academic standards through modification of coursework and preparing students for employment upon graduation from the program.